zainabmirkar/100DaysOfDevOps/AWS/Encryption/AWS KMS.md

 - can also create asymmetric kms will create both public(accesible outside of kms) and private key(will reside in aws, never leaves kms without encryption)

 ### 3 different types of keys in terms of ownership
-- customer managed: asyemtric, more control, we can create key policies, can enable and disable key
+- customer managed: asyemtric, more control, we can create key policies, can enable and disable key, administrative functions like enable and disable keys, manage key rotation, add tags, create aliases, manage key rotation
-- aws managed
+- aws managed: no administration, format is aws/servicename
 - aws owned